Kim Ryholt

-Kim Steven Bardrum Ryholt (born 19 June 1970) is a professor of Egyptology at the University of Copenhagen and a specialist on Egyptian history and literature.
+Kim Steven Bardrum Ryholt (born 19 June 1970) is a Danish Egyptologist.
+He is a professor of Egyptology at the University of Copenhagen and a specialist on Egyptian history and literature.
 He is director of the research center Canon and Identity Formation in the Earliest Literate Societies under the University of Copenhagen Programme of Excellence (since 2008) and director of The Papyrus Carlsberg Collection & Project (since 1999).

 Research

 One of his most significant publications is a 1997 book titled The Political Situation in Egypt during the Second Intermediate Period c.
 1800–1550 B.C.
 Aidan Dodson, a prominent English Egyptologist, calls Ryholt's book "fundamental" for an understanding of the Second Intermediate Period because it reviews the political history of this period and contains an updated—and more accurate—reconstruction of the Turin Canon since the 1959 publication of Alan Gardiner's Royal Canon of Egypt.
 It also contains an extensive catalogue of all the known monuments, inscriptions and seals for the kings of this period.

 Ryholt is also a specialist on Demotic papyri and literature and has authored numerous books and articles about this subject.
-In 2011 he discovered the identity the famous sage king Nechepsos.
+In 2011 he discovered the identity of the famous sage king Nechepsos.

 Since 2013 he has directed a project on ancient ink as technology.

 He has also written a book on antiquities trade with Fredrik Norland Hagen.